- 6:05.336 minutes – the Volkswagen ID.R has driven the fastest emission-free lap of all time on the most difficult race track in the world

 Integral Powertrain look forward to see what else this remarkable racecar can achieve in the coming months and years.

-Make Sure you dont miss and update
+Make sure you don’t miss an update

 Back to Communication